mwiater/agon/README.md

   - `type`: Host backend identifier (`"ollama"`).
   - `models`: Desired model identifiers to monitor on the host.
   - `systemprompt`: Optional system prompt string.
 Leave empty to use the model default.
 - `debug`: Boolean flag.
-When `true`, timing/token metrics are shown and `debug.log` captures detailed traces.
+When `true`, timing/token metrics are shown and `agon.log` captures detailed traces.
 - `multimodelMode`: Boolean flag.
 When `true`, the CLI launches directly into the multimodel chat interface.
 - `pipelineMode`: Boolean flag.
 When `true`, the CLI opens the four-stage pipeline orchestrator. `multimodelMode` and `pipelineMode` are mutually exclusive—only one may be `true` at launch.
 - `jsonMode`: Boolean flag.
 When `true`, the CLI forces the LLM to respond in JSON format.